FBoucher/stream-projects/Streams/2020-05-27-Stream99-AzUrlShortener-PR-Review.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is showing how he configure Dependabot, a GitHub application that helps you to keep the dependencies in your projects up to date.
+Then He will start looking at a PR done by the community to add an archiving feature to the project Azure Url Shortener.

 📺 - Twitch archive - stream no.99